gtech-mulearn/IEEE-LAUNCHPAD/profiles/alankanil@mulearn.md

 #### Leadership and Influence:

-- College Union Chairman at SNGIST for the AY: 2023-2024
+- College Arts Club Secretary Chairman at SNGIST for the AY: 2022-2023
-- IEDC Lead at SNGIST for the AY: 2023-2024
+- IEDC QA Lead at SNGIST for the AY: 2022-2023
-- Campus Lead for MuLearn at SNGIST AY: 2022-2024
+- Campus Execom Member for MuLearn at SNGIST AY: 2022-2024
-- Tech team lead at MuLearn
+- IEDC Technical Lead at SNGIST for the AY: 2021-2022
-- Top 100 Coders Fellow
+- TIEDC Operational Lead at SNGIST for the AY: 2020-2021

 #### Networking:

-- Participated in various community events organized my the varoius tech communities such as MuLearn, Tinkerspace, ICFOSS, IEEE etc.
+- Participated in various community events organized my the varoius tech communities such as MuLearn, Tinkerspace, IEEE etc.
-- Organized an event at IEDC Summit for MuLearn in which more than 2500 students participated.
+- Volunteered an event at IEDC Summit for MuLearn in which more than 2500 students participated.
-- active engagement in industry events like Huddle Global, IEDC Summit, and NASTECH.
+- active engagement in industry events like  IEDC Summit, and Faya-Port80.

 #### Career Plan: